Wind (1992 film): Production

 Many of the film's port scenes were filmed on location in and around Newport, Rhode Island, with the sailing scenes of the International 14's competition and the America's Cup races filmed off Perth in Western Australia.
 Parts of the film were also shot in Green River, Wendover, and the Bonneville Salt Flats in Utah.
 Shooting took twelve weeks, beginning on 25 February 1991.

 New Zealand's long time America's Cup commentator Peter Montgomery also lent his voice to the simulated television coverage of all Cup races in the film.

 Soundtrack

 The soundtrack is available on CD from BSX Records.
-The score was composed by Basil Poledouris.
+The score was composed and conducted by Basil Poledouris and performed by the Hollywood Studio Symphony.
 Also included on the same CD is the Soundtrack to the 1981 television movie A Whale for the Killing, also composed by Poledouris.

 Reception

-Wind holds a 50% rating on Rotten Tomatoes, based on 12 reviews, and an average rating of 6/10.
+Wind holds a 46% rating on Rotten Tomatoes, based on 13 reviews, and an average rating of 6/10.